 - Have a family history of easy bruising or bleeding

-These signs and symptoms can indicate:
+These symptoms may indicate:

 - Problems with proteins that help the blood clot

-To prevent minor bruising, take steps to avoiding falling:
+To prevent minor bruising, take steps to avoiding falls and injuries:

 - Use good lighting in your home.